 More than often enough, stains are typically left alone.
-This is done with the common misconception that some pool cleaner will easily do the job.
+This is done with the common misconception that some pool cleaners will easily do the job.
 If your stains are caused by mineral deposits, not even a power washing can remove them.

 These stains were more than likely caused by the hardness of the Arizona water.
-They are resilient deposits that were formed from manganese, copper, and iron.
+They are resilient deposits formed from manganese, copper, and iron.
 These are some of the hardest materials to clean off.
 They will damage your plaster if you use harsh chemicals and acid stain removers.

 These are much easier to spot than any stain.
-When you begin to see bare patches in your pool, it is time to call in an inspector.
+When you see bare patches in your pool, it is time to call in an inspector.
 After being inspected, a contractor will suggest that your pool be plastered.

-If you didn’t already know, worn old plaster becomes quite dull and distasteful over time.
+If you didn’t already know, worn old plaster becomes dull and distasteful over time.
 It also tends to harbor pervasive stains and cracks that don’t project the surface’s true polished nature.
 While the structural integrity of your pool might not have been compromised yet, it may still need some work.

 We have discussed some of the typical problems that arise with pool plaster.
 While some of these issues may seem minor, they can be hiding severe cracks within your water system.
 Each pool is unique and has its cultured history and ecosystem attached.
-At Scottsdale Pool Resurfacing, we offer a detailed, customized solution to handle any problem.
+At Scottsdale Pool Resurfacing, we offer a detailed, customized solution for any problem.